streamlit/docs/content/develop/concepts/architecture/fragments.md

 ### Partial rerun execution flow

-Consider the following code with the explanation and diagram that follow.
+Consider the following code with the explanation and diagram below.

 ```python
 import streamlit as st